eMagin Corporation (EMAN) Shares Down Despite Recent Market Volatility

 H.C.
 Wainwright gave a rating of “Buy” to EMAN, setting the target price at $3 in the report published on December 16th of the previous year.

-During the last 5 trading sessions, EMAN rose by +14.29%, which changed the moving average for the period of 200-days by +235.48% in comparison to the 20-day moving average, which settled at $1.59.
+During the last 5 trading sessions, EMAN fell by -5.02%, which changed the moving average for the period of 200-days by +219.95% in comparison to the 20-day moving average, which settled at $1.81.
 In addition, eMagin Corporation saw 144.71% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading